P1ayMouse/hotel-booking/README.md

 - Adaptive layout for desktop and mobile devices.

 ### Hotel Card View
--Photo gallery, key amenities, rating, and a special button to like a hotel.
+- Photo gallery, key amenities, rating, and a special button to like a hotel.

 ### User Accounts & Auth
 - Registration & login with JWT.